Recognizing the very best games released across all platforms in 2018.

 Available On: Nintendo Switch | Developer: Square Enix | Read Our Review

 A while ago, we spoke about the resurgence of JRPGs, and how in recent years, the genre has managed to shake off a horrible slump to return stronger than ever.
-But it did that by stepping out of the shadows of its past, and moving forward with new ideas, and in doing so, lost a lot of what made us fall in love with classics like Chrono Trigger and Final Fantasy 6 all those years ago.
+But it did that by stepping out of the shadows of its past, and moving forward with new ideas, and in doing so, lost a lot of what made us fall in love with classics like Final Fantasy 6 all those years ago.
 For traditional JRPG lovers, Octopath Traveler is a treat unlike anything else.
 That said, rather than choosing to put all its eggs in the “pandering to a nostalgic crowd” basket, the Switch exclusive carves out an identity of its own.
 Its beautiful and unique visual style, backed up by strong art design and surprisingly impressive technical aspects, is one of its biggest strengths, but Octopath Traveler also features an inventive combat system that is immensely deep and incredibly tactical.
 Oh, and there’s also its soundtrack, which might just be one of the best musical scores we’ve heard in a game in years.

 #13.
 DRAGON BALL FIGHTERZ